CHILD PROTECTION POLICY

 and the PSOA.

-In an investigation the Head of Agency or appointed investigator will generally:
+In an investigation the Principal or appointed investigator will generally:

 (a) interview relevant witnesses and gather relevant documentation;

 (b) provide a letter of allegation to the PSOA;